KaiaWalters/Chuck-Norris-Fact-Generator/README.md

 ## Reflections
 In the future I would like to find a way to make the speech bubble wrap around the generated text better.
-Upon reflection I could have created a speech bubble using HTML and CSS rather than a png.
-Will definitely get back to this.
-I think it ould also be cool if I could filter out distasteful Chuck Norris facts.
+Upon reflection I could have created a speech bubble using HTML and CSS rather than with a png.
+I think it would also be cool if I could filter out distasteful Chuck Norris facts.
 Maybe by searching for Keywords in the api response.

 ## Installation
 * Clone repo